Your Diabetes Foot Care Program

 Every day you depend on your feet to keep you moving.
 But when you have diabetes, your feet need special care.
 Even a small foot problem can become very serious.
 So don't take your feet for granted.
 By working with your diabetes healthcare team, you can learn how to protect your feet and keep them healthy.

 You will be asked about your overall health and any history of foot problems.
-You’ll also discuss your diabetes history, such as whether your blood sugar level has changed over time.
-Be sure to mention any medications, supplements, or herbal remedies you take.
+You'll also discuss your diabetes history, such as whether your blood sugar level has changed over time.
+It also includes questions about sensations of pain, tingling, pins and needles, or numbness.
+Your healthcare provider will also want to know if you have high blood pressure and heart disease, or if you smoke.
+Be sure to mention any medicines (including over-the-counter), supplements, or herbal remedies you take.

 A foot exam checks the condition of different parts of your foot.
 First, your skin and nails are examined for any signs of infection.
 Blood flow is checked by feeling for the pulses in each foot.
 You may also have tests to study the nerves in the foot.
 These include using a small filament (wire) to see how sensitive your feet are.
 In certain cases, you will be asked to walk a short distance to check for bone, joint, and muscle problems.